California Colorectal Cancer Coalition

 7. Advocate for policy reforms to reduce the burden of colorectal cancer care.

-C4 is a statewide, 501-c(3) all-volunteer non-profit organization consisting of academic clinicians, Kaiser physicians, public health practitioners (nonprofits, regional and state health departments), CRC survivors and advocates, researchers, clinicians working for or with Federally Qualified Health Centers (FQHC), and a CA tribal nations representative.
+C4 is a statewide, 501-c(3) all-volunteer non-profit organization consisting of academic clinicians, Kaiser physicians, public health practitioners (nonprofits, regional and state health departments), CRC survivors and advocates, researchers, clinicians working for or with Federally Qualified Health Centers (FQHC), and CA tribal nations representatives.
 We are united in our mission to save lives and reduce suffering from colorectal cancer in all Californians with a strong focus on making it easier for patients to access the care they need in a timely fashion.

 Specific Needs

-For those wanting a little more information about our C4 Community Grants:
+More information about our C4 Community Grants:

 Giving Activity